kxdang/kiendang.me/content/blog/060-propofol/index.md

 ##<center>How does propofol work?

 Propofol works by binding to various neurotransmitter receptors in the central nervous system (CNS).
-In order for propofol to bind to these neurotransmitters in the brain, it must be able to cross the blood-brain barrier (BBB).
+In order for propofol to bind to these receptors in the brain, it must be able to cross the blood-brain barrier (BBB).

 The BBB is a highly selective semipermeable border that separates the blood from the extracellular fluid in the CNS.
 Propofol is very lipophilic (meaning its lipid soluble) and this helps it cross the BBB. <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6238258/" target="_blank">[3]</sup></a>.